A-Yoshimoto-Account/cs4485-stockmarket/README.md

 # cs4485-stockmarket 📈
 **NOTE: Do NOT hardcode any API keys and push them to this repository**

 Group repository for UTD SP23 CS 4485 Project: What's Moving the Stock Market Today?
+(CS-Stock-T1)

 ---
-To run the app with the startup.py script, please have Docker Desktop started.
-In the main directory, run
-python startup.py
----
+An installation manual can be found in the `docs/` directory.
+It will detail the prerequisites, steps to install, and how to use the program.

 If running the app without the startup script, you must first setup the Docker container for the Milvus vector database.
 In the `milvus_db` directory, run the below commands:
 ```